git town append

 The append command creates a new feature branch with the given name as a direct child of the current branch and brings over all uncommitted changes to the new branch.

-Consider this branch setup:
+Consider this stack:

 main